Carolee is a passionate writer with a love for learning and teaching. She is a published author, poet, blogger, and content creator.

 We have an annual jerk festival where you can get anything and everything jerk.
-Most popular jerk foods are chicken, fish and pork.
+The most popular jerk foods are chicken, fish and pork.
 However, in recent times we have jerked lobster, beef, goat and lamb.

 The jerk spice comes in spicy and mild flavors.
 You also have a choice of the wet marinade or the dry spice rub.

 Everyone knows that the fastest man in the world comes from Jamaica.
 What they probably don't realize is that Usain is only one in a long line of track stars.

 - Ben Johnson (Jamaican born)